sdhariwa/Correlation-faults-and-crashes/README.md

-# hackathon-phoenix
+# A Predictive ML Model: Correlation of Faults & Crashes
 This is a SOAR hackathon project for Team Phoenix.

-### A Predictive ML Model: Correlation of Faults & Crashes
 #### Problem Statement
 The lack of correlation between system faults and crashes in CX Cloud hinders experience, necessitating a comprehensive correlation to enhance system performance.
 How might we prevent escalation of system issues and provide actionable insights to user?